ama291/Music-Driven-Workout-App/README.md

 #### Acceptance Tests

 We did not yet write API routes for goals, themes, and competitions.
+This section implements higher-level functionality that depends a lot on the other groups, so we decided to hold off on writing routes for this until the second iteration.

 #### Who Did What